shugiee/Minify/README.md

 ## Inspiration

 This is an application that I've personally wanted to have for a long time -- so I decided to build it.
-Since I have such a strong personal motivation behind the app, I intend to continue developing the app with the intent of creating a comprehensive stand-in for the official Spotify desktop app.
+Since I have such a strong personal motivation behind the app, I intend to continue development with the intent of creating a comprehensive stand-in for the official Spotify desktop app.

 ## Usage